 Are you wondering if it’s actually possible to have a healthy, long-term BPD relationship?
 One with less drama, less hot/cold behavior, less trust issues?

-Maybe you’re dating someone with unusual behavior and it led you to learning about BPD, which eventually led you here to my website.
-You hear over and over again from people on the internet to avoid Borderlines, that they’re incapable of being in a long-term, healthy relationship.
+Maybe you’re dating someone with unusual behavior and it has led you to learning about BPD, which eventually led you here to my website.
+And I got good news for you.

-Well, after many of my own personal experiences as well as coaching both men and women over the years, it is absolutely possible to make these relationships fun and enjoyable for the long-term.
+After many of my own personal relationships, as well as coaching both men and women over the years, it is absolutely possible to date someone with BPD for the long-term.

 Why is this so important?

 - You cannot expect to have a truly open and honest relationship when you don’t even know yourself.